AIZEKKEN/AIZEKKEN/README.md

 I've been learning to code for 2 years.
 Front-end -> HTML CSS JAVASCRIPT Framework -> Vue.js React.js Bootstrap Back-end -> PHP Node.js Database -> PhpMyAdmin MySQL MongoDB All of this is just basic learning.
 And I want to learn more to use it in my work.

-* 🌍  I'm based in ์Nakhon Pathom ,Thailand
+* 🌍  I'm based in Nakhon Pathom ,Thailand
 * ✉️  You can contact me at [dreearezagun@gmail.com](mailto:dreearezagun@gmail.com)

 ### Skills